ftilde/ugdb/README.md

 Read the current executable from disk.
 You should run this, for example, when you have recompiled the binary that you are debugging and want to reuse an existing ugdb session.

+### `!show <file>`

+Show the specified file in the pager.
+This may be useful if you interactively want to set breakpoints, but can't or don't want to use the IPC call from your editor (see [vim-ugdb](https://github.com/ftilde/vim-ugdb)).

 ### `!layout <layout_string>`

 Change ugdb's tui layout at runtime.